ShinobuAmasaki/forgex/README.md

 ## To do

+The following features are planned to be implemented in the future:

-- [ ] Dealing with invalid byte strings in UTF-8
+- [ ] Deal with invalid byte strings in UTF-8
-- [ ] Implementing a time measurement tool
+- [ ] Implement time measurement tools
-- [ ] Literal search optimization
+- [ ] Optimize by literal searching method
-- [ ] Parallelization on matching
+- [ ] Make the all API procedures `pure`
+- ~~Parallelize on matching~~
-- [x] Publishing the documentation
+- [x] Publish the documentation
-- [x] UTF-8 basic support
+- [x] Support UTF-8 basic feature
-- [x] DFA construction on-the-fly
+- [x] Construct DFA on-the-fly
-- [x] CMake Support
+- [x] Support CMake building

 ## Code Convention